TickTeam/guide-tt/how_to_set_language_in_ticktick.md

-### How to set language in TickTick?
+### How to set language within TickTick?

-TickTick is available in many languages.
+1.Sign in TickTick on web.

-1.Click the avatar in the upper-right hand corner of the screen to select “Settings”.
+2.Click the avatar in the upper-right hand corner of the screen to select “Settings”.

 3.Select a language in the “Language” section.